 Blue light is present in sunlight, but also in smart phones, computers, TVs and most ceiling lights.
-When the brain absorbs blue light at night, it breaks up our circadian rhythm, because the brain cannot differentiate between blue light coming form a electronic device and sunlight.
+When the brain absorbs blue light at night, it breaks up our circadian rhythm, because the brain cannot differentiate between blue light coming from an electronic device and sunlight.
 In general terms, the pineal gland in the brain will take in the blue light from a screen as daylight.
 This decreases the production of melatonin, the essential hormone needed for us to fall and stay asleep.
 When melatonin is produced in adequate amounts, it will help us to stay asleep all night.

 Note that 90% of our serotonin, the precursor for melatonin is produced in the gut.
-The gut and the brain respond to each other and are in constant connection via the vagus nerve, as we saw in part 1.
+The gut and the brain respond to each other and are in constant connection via the vagus nerve, as we saw in Gut Health Fundamentals.

 Melatonin is also produced in the intestinal mucosa, and despite it not being fully understood, it plays a role in the internal biological clock as well, related to food intake, hunger and satiety, as it is suggested in this review article about the "Gut Clock" (2).

 Exposure to blue light during the day is essential for the regulation of our light/dark cycles.
 So, having plenty of sunlight in the mornings, strengthens the internal clock.

 Decreasing Blue Light In The Evenings

 - You can use orange light bulbs on table lights around the house, and turn off ceiling lights.
 Orange/amber color blocks blue.

 - Use candles.

 - Download f.lux for your computer for free.
 It will regulate blue light in your screen according to your sunrise and sunset times.